platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 ### HTTP clusters

-With a HTTP connection, a cloud load balancer sits in front of the hosts and, if Fastly is enabled, Fastly sits in front of the ELB.
+With a HTTP connection, a cloud load balancer sits in front of the hosts and, if Fastly is enabled, Fastly sits in front of the cloud load balancer.
 Therefore, the web request flow looks like this:

 ![HTTP cluster architecture](/images/dedicated/http-cluster.svg "0.50")

 ### SSH clusters

-On DG3, customer have direct access to the application containers.
+On DG3, customers have direct access to the application containers.
 This connection is proxied through the Grid region and then to the DG3 cluster like in the diagram below:

 ![SSH cluster architecture](/images/dedicated/ssh-cluster.svg "0.50")